 Yes – after the athlete assessment and kick-off session, if I determine that it is not a good coach/athlete fit, I will offer a 90% refund of the package price.
-After 30-days you are not satisfied with my services and can prove your athlete did all the work that we discussed, I will offer an 80% refund of the package price.
+After 30-days if you are not satisfied with my services and can prove your athlete did all the work that we discussed, I will offer an 80% refund of the package price.
 Due to the nature of the Discovery Sessions, no refunds will be given for this package option.

-With that said, I always evaluate the athlete to make sure it's a good fit through my Athlete Assessment and Kick-off Session.
-These touchpoints give your athlete a better idea of what to expect and for me to get a sense of whether they’re open to the training and willing to do the work.
-If it doesn’t feel like a good fit between coach and athlete, a partial refund will be given.
+With that said, I always evaluate the athlete to make sure we're personally a good fit together through my Athlete Assessment and Kick-off Session.
+These touch points will give your athlete a better idea of what to expect and for me to get a sense of whether they’re open to the training.
+If it doesn’t feel like a good fit between to either me or the athlete, a partial refund will be given.

 Mental training will help your athlete focus better in practice, work more efficiently and get to the next level of their sport quicker.
 If your athlete is passionate and willing to put in the work, they are a great candidate for this program.
 There are inevitable setbacks when it comes to sports, especially has your athlete transitions into more competitive levels of their game.
 Mental training minimizes the time it takes to recover and maximizes the learning experience from their struggles.